intel-iot-devkit/how-to-code-samples/fire-alarm/python/README.md

 In addition, it can send a text message to a specified number through Twilio\*, warning the recipient of a possible fire danger.

-Optionally, it can log fire events using the Intel IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account.
+Optionally, it can log fire events using the Intel IoT Examples Datastore or an MQTT server running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS\* account.

 ## Hardware requirements

-This sample can be used with either the Grove\* Starter Kit Plus from Seeed Studio, or else the DFRobot\* Edison Starter Kit.
+This sample can be used with either the Grove\* Starter Kit Plus from Seeed Studio\*, or else the Starter Kit for Intel® Edison/Galileo from DFRobot\*.

 Grove\* Starter Kit Plus, containing: